Swift Student Challenge 2025 Terms and Conditions

 • The organization or school name; and

-• The dates showing it's currently valid.
+• The dates showing it’s valid at the time of submission.

 • Your submission must be an app playground (.swiftpm) in a ZIP file.